Portfolio Project

 Opt-in and Education.

-Navigation changes have historically triggered strong negative sentiment, so we used an opt‑in rollout to protect the experience: in‑app prompts, an explainer page, and a lightweight welcome interstitial let people transition on their own terms.
-Tooltips and focused microcopy guided people through the new layout without forcing a hard cutover.
+Navigation changes historically trigger strong negative sentiment.
+We used an opt‑in rollout—in‑app prompts, an explainer page, and a welcome interstitial—to let people transition on their own terms.

 Why It Was Hard.

-We changed layout, navigation, and design in parallel, which made it hard to isolate impact and required deeper instrumentation across the app.
+We changed layout, navigation, and design in parallel—making it hard to isolate impact.
+Multi-account users experienced inconsistent states.
+Android and iOS behaved differently in compounding ways.

 Impact.